The Ultimate Guide to HVAC Dampers

 When Should I Open and Close My HVAC Dampers?

 In most houses, dampers on the upper level are opened in the summer and shut in the winter.
-In the winter, closing the dampers to the upstairs allows for heat to rise naturally as it is distributed throughout the home.
+In the winter, closing the dampers on your HVAC system to the upstairs allows for heat to rise naturally as it is distributed throughout the home.
 In the summer, the lower level is naturally cooler, and most people report having hot rooms.
 In the summer, it's critical to open the dampers on the upper level and block as much air from entering the basement as possible.

 If you have someone to assist you, one simple method to see whether the dampers are open or closed is to have someone go up and cover each vent with their hand.
 By covering a bedroom's vent with your hand, you may check each damper to ensure it is open or shut.
 It takes some cooperation, but it's a fantastic and easy technique to get maximum comfort for hot and cold spots in your house.